TinyCircuits/TinyCircuits-TinyZero-ASM2021/README.md

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.

-For more infomation on this, check out the product page at Tiny-Circuits.com:  https://tinycircuits.com/products/tinyzero-processor
+For more infomation on this, check out the product page at TinyCircuits.com:  https://tinycircuits.com/products/tinyzero-processor

-#License:
+# License:

 Design by TinyCircuits.
 All design files are released under the Creative Commons Attribution Share-Alike 3.0 License, see the following link for details: http://creativecommons.org/licenses/by-sa/3.0